Passenger Accident Lawyer

 Stranger Liability versus Friend Liability

 For a passenger hurt in a car accident, it often makes no difference who was at fault.
 They have the right to seek compensation from either driver.
-Stranger liability refers to the driver of the other vehicle, and if they are found to be at fault for the accident, then recovering damages should be fairly easy for the passenger.
+Stranger liability refers to the driver of the other vehicle, and if they are found to be at fault for the accident, then recovering damages should be reasonably easy for the passenger.

 Case Study – The Driver Lost Control